 When the heat is kept to a minimum, the air conditioning can work better.
 With a more efficient AC system, you will be more comfortable, even when it gets scorching hot outside.

 4. UV Protection

 When you tint the windows, you cut down on how many UV rays seep through.
 You might even need fewer applications of sunscreen.

-With the best mirror tint, you might be able to block up to 99% of the UV radiation.
-This doesn’t just keep you from sunburn, it also helps to reduce your chances of skin cancer.
+With the best mirror tint, you might be able to block up to 99% of UV radiation.
+This doesn’t just keep you from sunburn – it also helps to reduce your chances of skin cancer.

 5. Protects Upholstery

-The mirror tint is going to deflect the sunlight.
-We’ve looked at the other benefits from this above, but don’t forget what it will do to your upholstery.
+A mirror tint is going to deflect sunlight.
+I’ve looked at the other benefits from this above, but don’t forget what it will do to your upholstery.
 Instead of having the sun’s rays beating on the upholstery, it will be better protected.

 Not only will you be able to spend less money on protectants, but the upholstery will remain in better condition over time.
 This protection allows you to get more for your vehicle when you sell it, thereby further giving you a better return on investment.